Concordium/concordium.github.io/source/mainnet/net/voting/voting.rst

                     :width: 50%

     #.
 This opens the **Allowlist** menu, where the user can check every account that is allowed to connect to the dApp.

         .. image:: ../images/voting/allow-list.png
                     :alt: account connected to a dApp
                     :width: 50%

     #.
 Return to the main wallet window with the arrow or cross.
     #.
-Select the account in the wallet which should connect to the voting dApp
+Select the account in the wallet which should connect to the voting dApp.
     #.
 Disconnect and reconnect in the voting dApp.
 The user will now be connected to the account that is open in the wallet.
     #.
 Repeat the two last steps above to vote with all accounts.